atom-box/bpikl/README.md

 [ ] David Powers 11-6,
 [ ] rightclick format document on everything or run phpcs at BASh [ ] refactor require/use/namespace everywhere, especially in tests.
 If desperate can try to use global namespace option onn some things per https://blog.eduonix.com/web-programming-tutorials/namespaces-in-php/
+[ ] could add a number of times clicked

 ## Resources